 If there was a metal vent needed to keep the other filter in place, you should secure it once again with the same vent.
 Put any screws needed back into the filter so that it remains where it is supposed to be secured in the unit.

 Need help maintaining your air conditioning system?
 Contact the HVAC experts at Performance to help you maintain your AC system.
-During our Precision Tune-Up maintenance service, our technician will not only change your air filter but also check a number of other important AC functions.
+During our AC Tune Up maintenance service, our technician will not only change your air filter but also check a number of other important AC functions.
 Contact us today to schedule an appointment.